at.lattice.elements.element_object#

 Returns:

-elem (Element) – new Element
+elem (Element) – Element

 copy()[source]#

-Return a shallow copy of the element
+Return a shallow copy of the element.

 deepcopy()[source]#

-Return a deep copy of the element
+Return a deep copy of the element.

 divide(frac)[source]#

-split the element in len(frac) pieces whose length is frac[i]*self.Length
+split the element in len(frac) pieces whose length is frac[i]*self.Length.

 Parameters: